SingSky/Deskmini-110-hackintosh/README.md

 Both opencore and clover are supported, the latest system tested is Catalina 10.15.2.

+**Update**: Opencore 060 has been updated, GUI boot device selector, USB mapping, nvme fix and lots of patches are added, the lastest system tested is Catalina 10.15.6.

 ### What will work

 * 4k display support **on DP port**
 * Audio
 * USB
 * Ethernet
+* **Sleep**
 * Other trivial system functions

 ### What have not been tested

-* Sleep
 * HDMI
+* VGA
+* Airdrop (In theory, it will work if you insert Apple original cards since all the kexts needed are present here)

 # Warning

 I have tested them on my build.
-However, specific hardware differs, I do not guarantee these EFI will boot system successfully in every build, use them at your own risk.
+However, specific hardware differs, I do not guarantee these EFI will boot system successfully in every build, please use them at your own risk.

 ### Usage